rvalentini/globear/README.md

 10. [Frontend] feature: new marker types -> restaurant / text / etc
 11. [Frontend] feature: more context functionality for right-click on marker

+## Design

+A big thanks for designing the globear icon goes to Anastasiia Bloshchytska.
+You can find more of her awsome works [here](https://www.instagram.com/kirikia/)

 ## License
 Copyright © 2019 Riccardo Valentini